idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ### 7 Habits

-- ☐ Add more prompts to 7 habits page
+- ☑ Add more prompts to 7 habits page
 - ☐ STRETCH: Update concepts page
 - ☐ STRETCH: Update first things first page
 - ☐ STRETCH: Update Seek first to understand

 ### Blog posts

-- ☐ Merge Psych Safety talk into some of your blogs
+- ☑ Merge Psych Safety talk into some of your blogs
 - ☐ Merge Anxiety Todo list into some of the blogs

 ## Emotional Health

 ### Meditation

+- ☑ Every day for 15 minutes!
+Using the streaks apps really helped

 ### 750 words/Gratefulness

+- ☑ Gratefulness daily.
+- ☐ 750 words - Dropped this as a habit, thinking gratefulness was high order bit.
+Probably a mistake.
+When I do this it clears my head.

 ## Physical Health